Fondation Bertarelli Catalyst Fund

 Projects can be collaborative, and a preference will be given to new projects.

-Projects are open to one or more applicants from academic institutions of Western Switzerland (Bern, Fribourg, Geneva, Jura, Neuchâtel, Valais, Vaud), with preferably some components of the project being implemented at Campus Biotech.
+The call is open to one or more applicants from academic institutions of Western Switzerland (Bern, Fribourg, Geneva, Jura, Neuchâtel, Valais, Vaud), with preferably some components of the project being based at Campus Biotech.

 Eligible costs include and are limited to: